📞 24/7 Emergency Line: (303) 555-0000|Serving Denver, Aurora, Lakewood & all Front Range communities

 Hail Damage Assessment and Insurance Documentation

 After a major Denver hailstorm, RV roofs tell a story that an insurance adjuster needs to read carefully.
-Hail impacts on EPDM create small star-shaped punctures that may be invisible from the ground but allow water to wick into the insulation over weeks.
-We perform a thorough post-storm inspection, photograph every impact point, measure the average hail dent diameter, and provide written documentation that matches the format most Colorado insurance adjusters require for a hail claim.
-We work alongside your adjuster and can coordinate repair scheduling once the claim is approved.
+Hail impacts on EPDM create small star-shaped punctures that allow water to wick into insulation over weeks.
+We perform a thorough post-storm inspection, photograph every impact point, measure the average hail dent diameter, and provide written documentation for Colorado insurance claims.
+Skylights and roof vent covers are frequently shattered after hailstorms - we stock Maxx-Air, Fan-Tastic, and Thetford replacement covers for immediate swap-out.

 Annual Roof Resealing for Denver's Climate